-- id (string) id of the detection result in memcached - bbox (objects.Bbox) coordinates of the rectangle around a face - features (dictionary) (optional) information about gender, age and emotions class objects.DetectResponse class objects.FaceId(namedtuple('FaceId', ('gallery', 'face'))) Represents a custom face identifier object in the gallery.
+- id (string) id of the detection result in memcached - bbox (objects.Bbox) coordinates of the rectangle around a face - features (dictionary) (optional) information about gender, age and emotions class objects.DetectResponse class objects.FaceId (namedtuple('FaceId', ('gallery', 'face')))

 Represents a list of objects.
 DetectionFace objects with an additional field orientation featuring information about the face EXIF orientation in the image.